UK trade body calls on govt to prioritise domestic energy production

 Offshore Energies UK – former Oil & Gas UK (OGUK) – issued its statement on Monday after a House of Commons briefing showed that in June 2022, the UK imported no oil, gas or coal imports from Russia.
 According to UK trade statistics, this was “the third month in a row with no Russian gas imports, but the first month (since 2000 when this data is available back to) with no gas, oil or coal imports from Russia.”

 The energy security concerns exacerbated by Russia’s attack on Ukraine have led to the recent surge in global energy prices, which has reversed the trend of low demand and operating losses observed during the previous year.

-Bearing this in mind, OEUK warned that global efforts to remove Russia’s oil and gas will cause supply and price implications for years to come, repeating its calls for a long-term energy strategy which recognises that 85 per cent of the UK households rely on gas for heating.
+Bearing this in mind, OEUK warned that global efforts to remove Russia’s oil and gas would cause supply and price implications for years to come, repeating its calls for a long-term energy strategy, as 85 per cent of the UK households rely on gas for heating.